RobertTalbert/discretecs/MTH225-Winter2024/assignments/MTH 225 Winter 2024 Challenge Problems.md

 Notes on this problem:
 - $\mathbb{N}$ is the set of all natural numbers: $\mathbb{N} = \lbrace 0,1,2,3,4,\dots \rbrace$
 - An integer is defined to be "even" if it is a multiple of 2; that is, $k$ is even if there exists another integer $m$ such that $k = 2m$.
+(Question you will need to answer: Under this definition, is the number $0$ even?)